jasminex21/tayLyrics/README.md

 #### How well do you know Taylor Swift's lyrics? :D

+Lyrics from debut up to 1989 (Taylor's Version) are included.
+I will update this to include The Tortured Poet's Department as soon as I can!

 This is still a work in progress, but for entertainment purposes, [here](https://jasminex21.shinyapps.io/tayLyrics/) is the link to the game.

 ***